Blog

 To keep reactions to pet dander at bay you should:

-• Keep your home well ventilated by opening windows when possible and use exhaust fans as needed.
+- Keep your home well-ventilated by opening windows when possible and using exhaust fans as needed.

-• Schedule maintenance appointments annually if your have a forced-air HVAC system.
+- Schedule maintenance appointments annually if you have a forced-air HVAC system.

 Dust Mite Allergies